 “I pledge allegiance to my Flag and the Republic for which it stands, one nation, indivisible, with liberty and justice for all.”1st version of the American pledge of allegiance

-4. The Symbols of France
+4. The main symbols of France are Marianne and a Coq

 One of the symbols of France is Marianne.
 The female figure is usually dressed in white, with a red Phrygian cap (a soft conical cap with the apex bent over).
 She became a symbol after the French Revolution and her model is displayed in all official buildings today.